 A party wall is the common wall between your property and an adjacent building.

 While minor changes, like installing a plug socket, don't require legal action, if you want to significantly cut into the wall, raise it or demolish any part of it, you will need to follow procedures outlined in the Party Wall Act.
-When disputes arise around the act, Giles Wilson can provide expert advice and representation whether you are initiating a dispute or defending against one.
+When disputes arise around the act, our property solicitors in London and Essex can provide expert advice and representation, whether you are initiating a dispute or defending against one.

 As well as offering advice and representation in any type of party wall dispute, we can also mediate to help parties resolve issues without going to court.